jellyfishsolutions/lynx-admin-ui/README.md

 This parameter defines the following optional properties:

 * `editorClasses`: indicates custom CSS classes to the widget when displayed in the editor section (default to `col-12`).
+* `innerEditorClasses` indicates custom CSS classes, internally used by the widget (for example, for the `input` tag).
+This can be used diffenently by different types.
 * `filterClasses`: indicates custom CSS classes to the widget when displayed in the filtering section (default to `col-12`).
 * `listTemplate`: indicates a custom template to be used in the list view.
 The template can access the `value` variable, containing the current value of the field.
 * `additionalEditorInfo`: additional info that can be used by the editor template; `any` values accepted.